Revolutionary Catalonia: Revolutionary militias and the regular army

 After the military rebellion, the Republic was left with a decimated officer corps and a severely weakened army in the regions it still controlled.
 Since the army was unable to resist the rebellion, the fighting mainly fell to the militia units organized by the various labor unions.
 While army officers joined these columns, they were under the control of whichever organization had formed them.
 The militias suffered from a wide variety of problems.
 They were inexperienced and lacked discipline and unity of action.
 Rivalry between the various organizations exacerbated the lack of any centralized command and general staff.
 The appointed professional officers were not always respected.
 They also lacked heavy weapons.
 Militiamen would often leave the front whenever they wished.
 Republican officer Major Aberri said of the militiamen he encountered at the Aragon front: "It was the most natural thing in the world for them to leave the front when it was quiet.
 They knew nothing of discipline, and it was clear that nobody had bothered to instruct them on the subject.
 After a forty-hour week at the front they got bored and left it".

 In the initial months the ministry of war had little authority over transport and was forced to rely on the National Committee of Road Transport controlled by the CNT and UGT.
 The committees, unions and parties widely disregarded demands from the ministry of war and retained equipment and vehicles for themselves and their own militia forces.
 In the CNT militias especially, there was no hierarchy, no saluting, no titles, uniforms or distinction in pay and quartering.
 They were organized into centuries with democratically elected leaders that had no permanent authority.

 The column began with 3,000 troops but at its peak, was made up of about 8,000 people.
 They had a difficult time getting arms from a suspicious Republican government, so Durruti and his men compensated by seizing unused arms from government stockpiles.
 Durruti's death on 20 November 1936, weakened the Column in spirit and tactical ability; they were eventually incorporated, by decree, into the regular army.
 Over a quarter of the population of Barcelona attended Durruti's funeral.
 It is still uncertain how Durruti died.
-Modern historians tend to agree that it was an accident, perhaps a malfunction with his own gun.
-Widespread rumors at the time claimed treachery by his men.
-Anarchists tended to claim that he died heroically and was shot by a fascist sniper.
+According to Durruti: The People Armed by Abel Paz, Durruti was hit by gunfire from a hospital taken over by Nationalists while he was unarmed and fleeing.
+Another account of Durruti's death is given in Antony Beevor's The Spanish Civil War where it is stated that Durruti was killed when a comrade's machine pistol went off due to careless handling.
+Beevor assessed that anarchists at the time claimed Durruti was killed by a Nationalist sniper "for reasons of morale and propaganda".